Saksham128/EasyDrakSetup/Installation_instructions/mainInstall.md

 ## Operating System Configuration

-- Before installing the drakvuf you have to make sure, that partition in the system for the LVM and system space.
+- Before installing the DRAKVUF you have to make sure, that partition in the system for the LVM and system space.

-- In Installation type, select the "Something else option.
+- In Installation type, select the "Something else" option.

 <img title="Installation Type" alt="Select 'something else' option." src="/Installation_instructions/images/3.png" width="650" height="500">